-In health economic evaluations, two or more alternative methods are compared in terms of costs as well as effects with the aim of establishing which of them is most cost-effective [16].
-Thus cost-effectiveness is a relative concept.
+In health economic evaluations, two or more alternative methods are compared in terms of costs as well as effects with the aim of establishing which of them is cost-effective [18].
+Thus, costeffectiveness is a relative concept.
 In some cases the most relevant alternative is "no treatment".
 It is common to distinguish between five different types of health economic evaluation.
-All include costs but differ as to how effects are described and valued, see Table 11.1.
+They all include costs but differ as to how effects are described and valued, see Table 11.1.